Democide: Definition

-Democide is the murder of any person or people by their government, including genocide, politicide, and mass murder.
+Democide is the murder of any person or people by "their" government (normally the one under whose jurisdiction they live), including genocide, politicide, and mass murder.
 Democide is not necessarily the elimination of entire cultural groups but rather groups within the country that the government feels need to be eradicated for political reasons and due to claimed future threats.

 According to Rummel, genocide has three different meanings.
 The ordinary meaning is murder by government of people due to their national, ethnic, racial or religious group membership.
 The legal meaning of genocide refers to the international treaty on genocide, the Convention on the Prevention and Punishment of the Crime of Genocide.
 This also includes nonlethal acts that in the end eliminate or greatly hinder the group.
 Looking back on history, one can see the different variations of democides that have occurred, but it still consists of acts of killing or mass murder.
 The generalized meaning of genocide is similar to the ordinary meaning but also includes government killings of political opponents or otherwise intentional murder.
 In order to avoid confusion over which meaning is intended, Rummel created democide for this third meaning.

 In "How Many Did Communist Regimes Murder?", Rummel wrote:

 First, however, I should clarify the term democide.
 It means for governments what murder means for an individual under municipal law.
 It is the premeditated killing of a person in cold blood, or causing the death of a person through reckless and wanton disregard for their life.
 Thus, a government incarcerating people in a prison under such deadly conditions that they die in a few years is murder by the state—democide—as would parents letting a child die from malnutrition and exposure be murder.
 So would government forced labor that kills a person within months or a couple of years be murder.
 So would government created famines that then are ignored or knowingly aggravated by government action be murder of those who starve to death.
 And obviously, extrajudicial executions, death by torture, government massacres, and all genocidal killing be murder.
 However, judicial executions for crimes that internationally would be considered capital offenses, such as for murder or treason (as long as it is clear that these are not fabricated for the purpose of executing the accused, as in communist show trials), are not democide.
 Nor is democide the killing of enemy soldiers in combat or of armed rebels, nor of noncombatants as a result of military action against military targets.